-Suntory Beverage & Food Limited Group (the Group) put efforts into brand reinforcement and new demand creation under its philosophy of proposing premium and unique products that match the tastes and needs of consumers, and enriching consumers' lives.
-By utilizing the expertise of each company, the Group also worked to strengthen earning capacity through cost reductions and to improve quality of products throughout the group.
-Furthermore, with the aim of achieving sustainable future growth, the Group concentrated on strengthening its business foundation and redeveloping its business portfolio in each area.
+Suntory Beverage & Food Limited Group (the Group), based on the philosophy of enriching consumers' lives by proposing premium and unique products that match the tastes and needs of consumers, put effort into brand reinforcement and new demand creation, and worked to improve the quality of products throughout the Group.
+Furthermore, to ensure sustainable future growth, the Group endeavored to fortify its business foundation in each area.

-As a result of the above, for the fiscal year under review, the Group reported consolidated revenue of \$1,234.0 billion, up 2.1% year on year, consolidated operating income of \$118.0 billion, up 5.4% and profit for the year attributable to owners of the Company of \$78.1 billion, up 9.2%.
+As a result of the above, for the fiscal year under review, the Group reported consolidated revenue of \$1,294.3 billion, up 4.9% year on year, consolidated operating income of \$113.6 billion, down 3.7% year on year and profit for the year attributable to owners of the Company of \$80.0 billion, up 2.4% year on year.